The transfer process to engineering is easier than ever.

 The Bachelor of Arts degree is intergeated in the State of Colorado Statewide Transfer Agreement for Computer Science.

-For more information about the Engineering Plus program, please visit the E+ website
+For more information about the Integrated Design Engineering (formerly Engineering Plus) program, please visit the E+ website

 For additional information regarding this pathway, please contact: